WORK CANADA WINTER JOBS TERMS & CONDITIONS

-- Applicants MUST attend one of the IEP organised Job Fairs in person for their two employer interviews.
+- Applicants MUST attend one of the IEP organised in person or virtual Job Fairs for their two employer interviews.
 Locations and dates will be advised to applicants by IEP with sufficient notice to make attendance arrangements.
-Applicants must maintain flexibility and be able to attend on all Job Fair date(s) in the applicable city

 - The IEP travel insurance policy is a compulsory component of the program.
 Travel insurance coverage is also mandatory for all participants under the Canadian government visa regulations and I agree to purchase a travel insurance policy from IEP for at least my employment contract or for the full duration of the visa.

 - It is the responsibility of the applicant to ensure they consider policy wording before making any decisions about your travel insurance policy.
 Please contact IEP for assistance with a travel insurance quote.

 - Applicants must arrive into Canada with evidence of access to at least the minimum funds required by the Canadian Working Holiday Program (currently CAD$2,500).

 - Applicants must submit a final travel itinerary, travel insurance policy and a copy of their Canadian Working Visa to IEP at least three weeks prior to departure from New Zealand.
 Failure to provide this information will result in forfeiture of their first night’s accommodation and may impact the validity of the applicant’s employment contract.